Holiday data source

 Is the holiday data official?

-No. DayBridge uses the data for planning tools and SEO validation.
+No. DayBridge uses public holiday data as a planning signal.
 Official deadlines should be checked with government, bank, payroll, carrier, legal, or company calendars.

 Why can holiday counts differ from my calendar?